kmkolasinski/receptivefield/README.md

 Non-trainable params: 0
 ```

-* This step is not required but it is useful to plot results on
+* This step is not required but it is useful to plot results in the
 example image.
-For example you would like to see what is the size
+For instance you would like to see what is the size
 of network receptive field in comparision to some objects you
-wish detect (or localize).
+wish detect (or localize) by this network.

 ```python
 from receptivefield.image import get_default_image